adrian-cucuet/project2-budgetly/README.md

 ### Navigation

- - Featured on all pages, the full responsive expandable navigation side bar includes links to the Budget, To Do List, Info Section, and toggle for dark/light mode.
+ - Featured on all pages, the full responsive expandable navigation sidebar includes links to the Budget, To Do List, Info Section, and toggle for dark/light mode.
 It is identical on each page to allow the user easy access to all sections.
  - On small screens, the navigation is shown at the bottom of the screen.
 The decision was based on the latest UX research where the users prefer using the thumb for navigation on smartphones.

 ![Side Bar Nav](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/sidebar-nav.png)